DaithiShan/spaceambush/README.md

 #### Imagery
 <span id="imagery"></span>

-- All digital assets used in this 2D Whack-A-Mole game were originally designed by Robert Brooks, and purchased with Pro Liense on https://www.gamedevmarket.net
+- All digital assets used were originally designed by Robert Brooks, and purchased with Pro Liense on https://www.gamedevmarket.net

-- These assets have been revised in Adobe Illustrator to remove the appearance of facing sideways, and to provide Whack-A-Mole style animations!
+- These assets have been revised in Adobe Illustrator by me to remove their initial sideways-scrolling left-facing design, and to provide Whack-A-Mole style animations!

-<div align="right"><a style="text-align:right" href="#top">Return to index </a></div>
+<div class="text-align:right"><a style="text-align:right" href="#top">Return to index </a></div>

 ### Wireframes
 <span id="wireframes"></span>